polynetwork/dev-docs/new_chain/relayer/relayer.md

 This step shows how to develop a relayer for your chain or project.
 The relayer plays a role in delivering messages between different chains, which is part of the cross-chain ecosystem.

-There are two components required: **Chain Listener** and **Chain Submitter**.
+There are two required components: **Chain Listener** and **Chain Submitter**.

 ### 1.1 Chain Listener
-Chain listener fetches data from the source chain and Poly Chain, including block header, cross-chain events emitted from CCM, and Merkle proofs used to verify the cross-chain message in Poly Chain.
+The chain listener fetches data from the source chain and Poly Chain, including the block header, cross-chain events emitted from CCM, and Merkle proofs used to verify the cross-chain messages in Poly Chain.
 The listed interface is necessary.

 ```go